josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Counter_Nudges/♨️_slow_burn_tactics.md

 ### 3. *Platform Inconsistencies*
 - Alternate formats across platforms (Substack one day, LinkedIn carousel the next)
 - Use alt-text strategically to embed emotional variance
-- Tag but do not tag: leave metadata ambiguity in intentional partial references
+- Tag but do not tag — leave metadata ambiguity in intentional partial references

 ### 4. *Narrative Misdirection*
 - Introduce emotional tones that can’t be clearly labelled (e.g. sarcastic vulnerability)